In re Facebook, Inc. Securities Litigation

 During the same time period and in connection with the above events, the departures of several Facebook executives were announced, including former Chief Security Officer, Alex Stamos, Head of Communications and Policy, Elliot Schrage, and Chief Legal Officer, Colin Stretch.

-On August 3, 2018, the Public Employees’ Retirement System of Mississippi, was appointed Co-Lead Plaintiff in the Facebook Securities Litigation and BLB&G LLP was appointed Co-Lead Counsel.
+On August 3, 2018, the Public Employees’ Retirement System of Mississippi, was appointed Co-Lead Plaintiff in the Facebook Securities Litigation and BLB&G LLP was appointed Co-Lead Counsel, and on October 15, 2018 Plaintiffs filed a Consolidated Class Action Complaint for Violation of the Federal Securities Laws.

 Other Cases of Interest